Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **HTTP specific security features**

-HTTP and its evolution comes with many specifications, headers and other quirks dedicated to security.
+HTTP and its evolution come with many specifications, headers and other quirks dedicated to security.
 We could not go over all of them, but it is worth mentioning some common hardening features allowed by NGINX.
 Ideally, the upstream servers should be able to define the correct HTTP headers to ensure